 The point at which one node in a message flow is connected to another node.
-You can connect terminals to control the route that a message takes, dependent on the outcome of the operation performed by the node on that message.
+You can connect terminals to control the route that a message takes, dependent on the outcome of the operation that is performed on that message by the node.